lidofinance/docs/docs/contracts/node-operators-registry.md

 ### getNodeOperatorSummary()

-Returns some statistics of the staking module.
+Returns some statistics of the node operator.

 ```sol
 function getNodeOperatorSummary(uint256 _nodeOperatorId) view returns (